Boston Bruins: Expansion and the Big Bad Bruins (1967–1979)

 Weston Adams took back ownership the Bruins in 1964 after Brown's death.
 Adams signed future superstar defenseman Bobby Orr, who entered the league in 1966.
 Orr was that season's winner of the Calder Memorial Trophy for Rookie of the Year and named to the second NHL All-Star Team.
 Despite Orr's stellar rookie season, the Bruins would miss the playoffs.

 The next season, Boston made the playoffs for the first of 29 consecutive seasons, an all-time record.
 The Bruins then obtained forwards Phil Esposito, Ken Hodge and Fred Stanfield from Chicago in a deal celebrated as one of the most one-sided in hockey history.
 Esposito, who centered a line with Hodge and Wayne Cashman, became the league's top goal scorer and the first NHL player to break the 100-point mark.
 With other stars like forwards Bucyk, John McKenzie, Derek Sanderson, and Hodge, defenders like Dallas Smith and goaltender Gerry Cheevers, the "Big Bad Bruins" became one of the league's top teams from the late 1960s into the 1980s.

 In 1970, a 29-year Stanley Cup drought came to an end in Boston as the Bruins defeated the St. Louis Blues in four games in the 1970 Stanley Cup Final.
 Orr scored the game-winning goal in overtime to clinch the Stanley Cup.
 The same season was Orr's most awarded; he won his third of eight consecutive Norris Trophies as the top defenseman in the NHL, the Art Ross Trophy, the Conn Smythe Trophy, and the Hart Memorial Trophy, the only player to win those four awards in the same season.

 While head coach Harry Sinden temporarily retired from ice hockey before the 1970–71 season to enter business (he was replaced by ex-Bruins and Canadiens defenseman Tom Johnson), the Bruins continued to dominate the league.
 They had seven of the league's top ten scorers (a feat not achieved before or since), set the record for wins in a season, and in a league that had never seen a 100-point scorer before the 1968–69 season, the Bruins had four that year.
 All four (Orr, Esposito, Bucyk and Hodge) were named First Team All-Stars.
 Boston was favored to repeat as Cup champions but lost to the Ken Dryden-led Canadiens in seven games.

-While the Bruins were not quite as dominant the next season, Esposito and Orr finished first and second in the scoring standings and Boston regained the Stanley Cup by defeating the New York Rangers in six games in the 1972 Stanley Cup Final.